-For information on algae and plant control visit: www.hbpondmanagement.com/ Stocking fish caught in one pond and placing them in another can potentially lead to fish kills, stunted fish or unappetizing parasite infestations.
-It is best to let the park and recreation managers stock fish from certified fish hatcheries to ensure healthy fish populations, especially when a great deal of time, money and effort has been spent to build our fisheries.
-Water basins do NOT receive annual stockings, making fish populations dependent on angler harvest practices.
+Stocking fish into public ponds is illegal, can lead into the transfer of aquatic invasive species and potentially may lead to fish kills, stunted fish or unappetizing parasite infestations.
+It is best to let the park and recreation managers stock fish from certified fish hatcheries to ensure healthy fish populations.

-Pictures of fish species and more: Go to
+Characteristics of fish species and more: Go to